gblack686/graphrag-neo4j-deepresearch/README.md

-# Neo4j GraphRAG Package for Python
+# Neo4j GraphRAG Python - Deep Research Fork

+This is a fork of the official [Neo4j GraphRAG package for Python](https://github.com/neo4j/neo4j-graphrag-python) for deep research purposes.

+## Original Package Description

-The official Neo4j GraphRAG package for Python enables developers to build [graph retrieval augmented generation (GraphRAG)](https://neo4j.com/blog/graphrag-manifesto/) applications using the power of Neo4j and Python.
+The Neo4j GraphRAG package for Python enables developers to build [graph retrieval augmented generation (GraphRAG)](https://neo4j.com/blog/graphrag-manifesto/) applications using the power of Neo4j and Python.
 As a first-party library, it offers a robust, feature-rich, and high-performance solution, with the added assurance of long-term support and maintenance directly from Neo4j.

+## Research Focus

+This fork is being used for deep research into GraphRAG applications and their potential applications in various domains.

 ## 📄 Documentation

-Documentation can be found [here](https://neo4j.com/docs/neo4j-graphrag-python/)
+For the original package documentation, visit [here](https://neo4j.com/docs/neo4j-graphrag-python/)

 ### Resources